jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  Use of DNS Security

 Use of DNSSEC to authenticate CAA RRs is strongly RECOMMENDED but not required.
-An issuer MUST NOT issue certificates if doing so would conflict with the relevant CAA Resource Record set, irrespective of whether the corresponding DNS records are signed.
+An Issuer MUST NOT issue certificates if doing so would conflict with the Relevant RRSet, irrespective of whether the corresponding DNS records are signed.

-DNSSEC provides a proof of non-existence for both DNS domain names and RRSets within domain names.
-DNSSEC verification thus enables an issuer to determine if the answer to a CAA record query is empty because the RRSet is empty or if it is non-empty but the response has been suppressed.
+DNSSEC provides a proof of non-existence for both DNS Domain Names and RRSets within Domain Names.
+DNSSEC verification thus enables an Issuer to determine if the answer to a CAA record query is empty because the RRSet is empty or if it is non-empty but the response has been suppressed.

-Use of DNSSEC allows an issuer to acquire and archive a proof that they were authorized to issue certificates for the domain name.
+Use of DNSSEC allows an Issuer to acquire and archive a proof that they were authorized to issue certificates for the Domain Name.
 Verification of such archives MAY be an audit requirement to verify CAA record processing compliance.
 Publication of such archives MAY be a transparency requirement to verify CAA record processing